jqhoogland/obsidian-export/README.md

 ## How it works

 This plugin uses [remark](https://github.com/remarkjs/remark) under the hood to do the converting.
-It uses a set of plugins to recreate "Obsidian-flavored markdown":
+It uses a set of plugins to recreate "Obsidian-flavored markdown", including:

 - [remark-gfm](https://github.com/remarkjs/remark-gfm)
 - [remark-frontmatter](https://github.com/remarkjs/remark-frontmatter)